Peter Pellandine

-Peter Pellandine was an influential car designer and manufacturer in the field of specials/kit cars and steam-powered vehicles in both the UK and Australia.
+Peter John Pellandine (11 February 1927 – December 2012) was a British car designer and manufacturer who was influential in the field of specials/kit cars and steam-powered vehicles in both the United Kingdom and Australia.

 Biography

-Pellandine worked for the prestigious British coachbuilders H. J. Mulliner & Co.
+Peter John Pellandine was born in West Ham, London on 11 February 1927.
+He worked for the prestigious British coachbuilders H. J. Mulliner & Co.